In Studying Sick Fish, Scientists Trace History Of Fevers

 All the infected fish that hung out in hot water fought off the infection and survived.
 And all the infected fish that were kept in colder water died.

-If carp farms would just give fish an option to swim to warm water, says Vanderplasschen, they might not have to worry about losing a bunch of fish to the virus, or about vaccinating the animals in order to prevent that from happening.
+If carp farms would just give fish an option to swim to warm water, says Vanderplasschen, they might not have to worry about losing a bunch of fish to the virus, or about vaccinating them to prevent that from happening.
 It's a simple solution to a complicated problem.

 "But that's just the beginning of the story," says Vanderplasschen.
 Something else about the infected carp grabbed his attention.

-Usually, animals — including humans – will get feverish soon after getting infected.
+Usually, animals — including humans — will become feverish soon after getting infected.
 But the carp waited about five or six days after infection before swimming to hot water.
 That meant the virus had almost a week to replicate in the fish, making them more and more ill as they days passed.
 Why, the scientists wondered, did it take them so long to start their fever behaviors?

 Maybe, they hypothesized, the virus was somehow controlling the fish, preventing it from swimming to warmer water.